LOCALIZED INSIGHTS ON HEALTHY NC 2030

 Food Deserts in Cape Fear Emerging 6 Times Faster than the US

-Between 2013 and 2017, there was a modest increase (3%) in the number of food deserts across the United States.
-During this same time period, the Cape Fear region gained six new food deserts (26% increase).
+Between 2010 and 2019, there was a steady increase (10%) in the number of food deserts across the United States.
+During this same time period, the Cape Fear region gained eleven new food deserts (44% increase).

 A logistic regression model, developed in partnership with the Institute for Advance Analytics at NCSU, indicates that the numbers have grown significantly across the United States and that the Cape Fear region has continued to be disproportionately impacted.